igris-98/alpha-vault/Notes/CSS/CSS.md

 - These are ""SCOPED"" declaration, which override any declaration applied from your stylesheet or style tag.
 - Inline styles have no selector because they are applied directly to the element they target.

+#NOTE
 ##### To Override inline declaration in your stylesheet , you'll need to add an important to the declaration, shifting it into a higher-priority origin.
 It's  preferable to do this from within the stylesheet.
 Because if the inline styles are marked up important, then nothing can override them.

+##### An important note about importance If you’re creating a JavaScript module for distribution (such as an NPM package), I strongly urge you not to apply styles inline via JavaScript if it can be avoided.
+If you do, you’re forcing developers using your package to either accept your styles exactly or use !important for every property they want to change.
+Instead, include a stylesheet in your package.
+If your component needs to make style changes dynamically, it’s almost always preferable to use JavaScript to add and remove classes to the elements.
+Then users can use your stylesheet, and they have the option to edit it however they like without battling specificity.

 #### Selector Specificity : Different type of selectors also have different specificities
 -  ID selector has a higher specificity